kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 Time series displays one metric per graph, showing how the metric value has changed over time.

-Parallel coordinates displays all metrics on a single graph, with each vertical line representing one metric with it's own scale.
+Parallel coordinates displays all metrics on a single graph, with each vertical line representing one metric with its own scale.
 The metric values are positioned along those vertical lines and connected across each axis.

 When in comparison view, comparing runs will highlight your selections on the respective chart types, improving readability even in the event there is a multitude of data points.